BethHayden01/BlossomCare/README.md

 ## Testimonial element
 ![Testimonials](documentation/testimonials.png)
 The testimonial element of the homepage contains four individual testimonials from individuals who have been assisted by the company.
 This gives the user trust in the company and the webpage.
+The purpose of this element is to enable the user to see that the organisation is trustworthy and therefore be more likely to use the company for support.

 Each individual testimonial contains:
 -	An image of the now healthy plant.